Fehime Sultan: Second marriage

 In 1909, after the scandal and divorce of her sister Hatice, Fehime was finally able to get permission to divorce.
 In the same year, in an Istanbul garden, she met and fell in love with Mahmud Behçet Bey, who was five years younger than her.
 In 1910, they married.
 He became a Damat.
 They were happily married for 14 years, but had no children.

-Starting late in 1920, the then Ankara government organized two intelligence organizations based in Istanbul, the Müdafaa-i Milliye Grubu (Mim Mim group, National Defense Group), which brought together the remnants of the Karakol or Teşkilatı group which had been effectively suppressed by the second British occupation of the Ottoman capital, and the Felah group which was an entirely new and separate oranganization, established to keep and eye on the former Unionists as to smuggle arms, people, and to gather information.
+Starting late in 1920, the then Ankara government organized two intelligence organizations based in Istanbul, the Müdafaa-i Milliye Grubu (Mim Mim group, National Defense Group), which brought together the remnants of the Karakol or Teşkilatı group which had been effectively suppressed by the second British occupation of the Ottoman capital, and the Felah group which was an entirely new and separate oranganization, established to keep an eye on the former Unionists as to smuggle arms, people, and to gather information.
 Fehime and her cousin, Naime Sultan, daughter of Sultan Abdul Hamid II, were active members of the organization.
-Fehime was particularly a valuable source of information to the underground.
+Fehime was a particularly valuable source of information to the underground.
 She had no love for her uncle, Sultan Mehmed VI, who had kept the children of Sultan Murad under close surveillance.
 She was a passionate constitutionalist and a patriot.
 In 1911, she had composed a piano sonata, entitled "Pour La Constitution".

-At the exile of the imperial family in March 1924, Fehime and her husband first settled in Vienna, Austria, and later Nice, France.
+Upon the exile of the imperial family in March 1924, Fehime and her husband first settled in Vienna, Austria, and later Nice, France.
 In Nice, Mahmud Behçet Bey borrowed money from Fehime on the pretext of opening a shop.
 He started selling Turkish style ice cream in front of a grocery store in Rue de Congrés, but in the end he fled, leaving her in poverty.
-Although several other members of her family lived in Nice, notably Abdülmecid II, they refused to help her, partly because there was discord between the descendants of Sultan Abdulaziz as Abdülmecid II and those of Sultan Abdülmecid I as Fehime, due to the suspect death of Abdulaziz, whom his descendants believed was in reality a murder organized by the "Mejids" branch of the family, and partly because they disapproved of Fehime's political views, which they believed were the cause of the downfall of the Sultanate and their exile.
-Fehime survived only thanks to a few faithful eunuchs, who with their meager possessions helped him at least to eat and have a home.
+Although several other members of her family lived in Nice, notably Abdülmecid II, they refused to help her, partly because there was discord between the descendants of Sultan Abdulaziz as Abdülmecid II and those of Sultan Abdülmecid I as Fehime, due to the suspicious death of Abdulaziz, which many of his descendants believed was in fact a murder orchestrated by the "Mejid" branch of the family, and partly because they disapproved of Fehime's political views, which they believed were the cause of the downfall of the Sultanate and their exile.
+Fehime survived only thanks to a few faithful eunuchs, who with their meager possessions helped her at least to eat and have a home.